| Marine Social Science Research Group

-Sustainable and Holistic management of Irish Ports (SHIP).
-This is a 3-year project, funded by the Environmental Protection Agency.
-SHIP examines the complex and diverse nature of ports, acknowledging that there are growing challenges and barriers to sustainable management.
-The project will illustrate how these issues may be overcome through the implementation of Transition Management and will actively contribute to national efforts to transition towards sustainability within these marine sectors.
+Sustainable and Holistic management of Irish Ports (SHIP) is a 3-year project funded by the Environmental Protection Agency of Ireland.
+The project examines the complex challenges to sustainability in ports and explores how these issues may be overcome through the implementation of Transition Management.
 SHIP will specifically assist Irish ports in the development of a policy-making framework to help minimise and prevent potential environmental damage caused by unsustainable port operation practices.

 Ocean wave energy is a significant source of renewable energy that remains untapped and requires further research and development to make it technologically and economically viable.
 Although a vast number of different concepts have been proposed and investigated, many have been based on interacting with the waves using either buoyancy or diffraction forces.
 The LiftWEC concept provides an alternative approach.
 Based on the exploitation of lift forces generated by wave-induced water velocities, the project develops a new type of wave energy converter extracting ocean wave energy using a rotating hydrofoil.
 LiftWEC is a Horizon 2020 funded initiative.